How to Keep Fruit from Sticking to Dehydrator Trays: The Best Tips & Tricks

 There are a few fruits that are especially suitable for dehydrating.
 Apples, for example, retain their flavor and texture very well when dehydrated.

 Peaches and apricots are also excellent choices, as they have a naturally high sugar content that helps to prevent them from drying out too quickly.
-Pineapples, meanwhile, are particularly well suited for dehydrating due to their high water content.
+Pineapples, meanwhile, are particularly well suited for dehydration due to their high water content.
 Mangoes, kiwis, and bananas are also excellent fruits for dehydrating.

 Not only does this make them easy to slice thin, but it also helps to produce a finished product that is both flavorful and moist.